Industry

 Fourth Stomach

-This stomach (the Abomasum) is the most like a human stomach, and is where the grass is finally digested.
+The fourth stomach (the Abomasum) is the most like a human stomach, and is where the grass or other food undergoes its final breakdown.

-After the food has been digested in the stomach it will pass into the intestines, where nutrients will finally reach the blood, and be carried around the body and into the udder where the milk is produced.
+From here, it will pass into the small intestine, where nutrients will be absorbed into the bloodstream and be carried around the body and to the udder where the milk is produced.